scala/docs.scala-lang/_overviews/scala3-book/control-structures.md

 {% endtab %}
 {% endtabs %}

-`for` expressions can be used any time you need to traverse all of the elements in a collection and apply an algorithm to those elements to create a new list.
+`for` expressions can be used any time you need to traverse all the elements in a collection and apply an algorithm to those elements to create a new list.

 Here’s an example that shows how to use a block of code after the `yield`: